History of the Jews in Gdańsk: Holocaust

 In early 1939 about 3,500 Jews, most of them Danzig citizens, were still living in the city.
 In March 1939 the first transport to Palestine departed and by September 1939 barely 1,700, mostly elderly, Jews remained.
 About 140 children were evacuated to Great Britain by the Kindertransport in 1938/39.

-After the invasion of Poland by Wehrmacht and SS Heimwehr Danzig, followed by the German annexation of Danzig Free City, about 130 Jews were held in a "ghetto" in a building on Milchkannengasse street (today's ulica Stągiewna), and another group was imprisoned, along with the city's Poles, at the Victoriaschule, an old gymnasium building, where they were beaten and tortured.
+After the invasion of Poland by Wehrmacht and SS Heimwehr Danzig, followed by the German annexation of Danzig Free City, about 140 Jews were held in the Danzig Ghetto, located entirely within a single building on Granary Island, and another group was imprisoned, along with the city's Poles, at the Victoriaschule, an old gymnasium building, where they were beaten and tortured.
 There were also camps at Westerplatte and Ohra (modern Orunia).
 Jews from Zoppot were executed in the Piaśnica forest murders.
 In 1940 another ghetto was created, which held about 600 individuals.

 The last group that managed to leave for Palestine departed in August 1940, with many of them facing the Patria disaster in Haifa port.
 Of those who remained, 395 were deported during February and March 1941 to Warsaw Ghetto and 200 from the Jewish old age home were sent to Theresienstadt and Auschwitz.
 Some were also taken out into the Baltic sea on barges and drowned.